 - Determine the products and suppliers included in the effort to identify smelters and refiners in the supply chain, to confirm that the scope is correctly defined

-- Select, approve and monitor suppliers of 3TG or products containing 3TG
+- Select, approve and monitor suppliers of 3TG or cobalt or products containing 3TG or cobalt

-- Monitor transactions of 3TG received and to maintain adequate documentation to confirm the origin of 3TG or 3TG containing product
+- Monitor transactions of 3TG or cobalt received and to maintain adequate documentation to confirm the origin of 3TG or cobalt or 3TG or cobalt containing products

-- Identify, assess, and manage risks in the 3TG supply chain in line with the OECD Due Diligence Guidance
+- Identify, assess, and manage risks in the 3TG or cobalt supply chains in line with the OECD Due Diligence Guidance

-- Develop and review information on the company’s supply chain via relevant reporting tools, including the RMI’s Conflict Minerals Reporting Template (CMRT)
+- Develop and review information on the company’s supply chain via relevant reporting tools, including the RMI’s Minerals Reporting Templates (MRTs)

 What are the benefits of participating?

 - Relevance for companies importing 3TG-containing products into the EU in light of the new EU Directive on Conflict Minerals, which requires mandatory due diligence for importers of minerals and metals of 3TG

 - Consolidates reporting requirements within the downstream by streamlining the assessment and reporting processes

 - External review of the supply chain due diligence program, which provides an assessment of: